 About me

-I'm a therapist and counsellor based in Shrewsbury.
-I work with people with a range of emotional issues who want a change for the better in their lives.
+I'm a Masters-qualified therapist and counsellor based in Shrewsbury.
+I work with people with a range of issues who want a change for the better in their lives.

-Counselling can help you overcome depression, anxiety (and generalised anxiety disorder (GAD)), low self-esteem, panic attacks, anger issues, addiction, feeling sad, and coping with family issues, separation and divorce, among many other problems.
+Counselling and therapy can help you overcome depression, anxiety, low self-esteem, panic attacks, anger, addiction, feeling sad, and coping with relationship issues, separation and divorce, among many other problems.

-These issues or the harm of past trauma may in turn underlie such problems as eating disorders, addiction, insomnia, nightmares, and panic attacks.
+These experiences or the harm of past trauma may in turn underlie such problems as eating disorders, substance use, addiction, insomnia, nightmares, and panic attacks.
 Counselling provides a means to uncover and remove the obstacles to peace.

 Beginning counselling can be daunting and you might want to know more about me before you take the step of booking a session.
-I welcome any questions and offer, free of charge and without obligation, a 15-minute phone call to help you make your choice.
-Counselling depends on finding the right counsellor for you.
+I welcome any questions and offer, free of charge and without obligation, a short phone or video call to help you make your choice of therapist.
+The process depends on finding someone you feel you can work with.

 I also run Men's Counselling Shropshire, contactable at www.menscounsellingshropshire.co.uk